-Moreover, with respect to how the UK now prepares to deal with GIs, the break with the EU affords the UK the opportunity to revisit how it handles the topic of GIs and institute a system more in keeping with the reasonable and pragmatic approach that UK officials and industry have typically advocated on GIs.
-We encourage USTR to work with the UK to help foster the creation of a balanced GI system that breaks with the destructive and deeply flawed GI model advanced by the EU to instead create a more balanced system.
+With respect to how the UK now prepares to deal with GIs, the break with the EU affords the UK the opportunity to revisit how it handles the topic of GIs and institute a system more in keeping with the reasonable and pragmatic approach that UK officials and industry have typically advocated on GIs.
+We encourage USTR to work with the UK to help foster the creation of a balanced GI system that breaks with the destructive and deeply flawed GI model advanced by the EU to instead create a fairer and more reasonable system for GIs.